dmayes403/timesheet_walkthrough/unit-10/angluar-pipes.md

 Our goal is to use the `titlecase`, `number`, and `currency` pipes in our application.

-## Apply pipe to TimesheetComponent
+## Apply Pipes to TimesheetComponent

 In the `timesheet.component.html` file where we are using an `*ngFor` to loop through the days of the week, add `| titlecase` within the interpolation, but after the word `day`.
 That `<th>` element should now look like `<th *ngFor="let day of weekdays">{{day | titlecase}}</th>`